Kabir-Narula/C--Plus-Plus-Notes/README.md

 If you're a fellow student or a C++ enthusiast, feel free to explore my notes and practice exercises.
 They can be helpful as a reference or for brushing up on C++ concepts.
 If you have any suggestions or spot any errors, I'd appreciate your input to enhance my learning experience.

 # Contributions
 As I continue my C++ learning journey, I'm open to contributions from the coding community.
 If you have a unique way of explaining concepts or additional practice exercises, please don't hesitate to submit a pull request.
-Together, we can enrich this repository and help each other grow as C++ wizards!
+Together, we can enrich this repository and help each other grow.

 # Contact Me
 Let's connect and discuss all things C++!
 You can reach me through the following channels: